Prevention of Pollution and Resource Circulation

 In 2011 Aquafil created its ECONYL® Regeneration System that turns recovered nylon waste such as fishing nets, carpets and post-industrial waste back to caprolactam (CPL), a crude raw material.
 Through its proprietary chemical recycling technology, Aquafil eliminates impurities completely, to achieve regenerated nylon product having the same features of the virgin quality materials.
 ECONYL® nylon is made completely from waste, which enables up to 90% CO2 reduction compared to conventional nylon made from petroleum.

-ITOCHU will leverage on its Group’s diverse network and expand sales for applications in fashion, carpeting, automobiles, and packaging materials.
+We will leverage on its ITOCHU Group’s diverse network and expand sales for applications in apparel, carpeting, automobiles, and packaging materials.
 In February 2022, YKK Corporation, which is a global leader in the manufacturing and sale of zippers, Aquafil and we are jointly developing environmentally-friendly recycled zippers and recycled buttons.
+In March 2024, we jointly developed fishing nets using ECONYL with Momoi Fishing Net Mfg.
+Co., Ltd. and Kinoshita Fishing Net Mfg.
+Co., Ltd. In October 2024, we announced a collaboration with Asahi Kasei Corporation to develop resin-based materials for 3D printers using ECONYL as the base polymer.
+By combining ECONYL with plant-derived raw materials, which Asahi Kasei has been developing, we will provide environmentally friendly materials to the market.

 Moreover, we plan to enforce Aquafil’s nylon recovery scheme using its existing sales chain and will also implement the Partnership from the perspective of the stable supply of raw materials to Aquafil.
 Through its collaboration from the recovery of waste to the sale of Aquafil’s products, we aim to expand the businesses of nylon circularity.